Chinese economy bounces back; expands 3.2 per cent as coronavirus curbs lifted | Business

 Chinese economy bounces back; expands 3.2 per cent as coronavirus curbs lifted

-China’s economy bounced back by posting 3.2 per cent growth in the second quarter after a record 6.8 per cent slump in the first quarter due to the coronavirus crisis, avoiding a recession.
-The world's second-biggest economy saw a sharp decline in growth in the first three months of the year during unprecedented coronavirus lockdowns when the GDP plummeted by 6.8 per cent.
-China's gross domestic product (GDP) expanded 3.2 per cent year on year in the second quarter of 2020, the country’s National Bureau of Statistics (NBS) said on Thursday.
+China's GDP bounced back by posting 3.2 per cent growth in the second quarter after a record 6.8 per cent slump in the first quarter due to the coronavirus crisis, avoiding a recession in the world's second biggest economy.
+China's economy saw a sharp decline in growth in the first three months of the year during unprecedented coronavirus lockdowns when the GDP plummeted by 6.8 per cent.
+China's gross domestic product expanded 3.2 per cent year on year in the second quarter of 2020, the country's National Bureau of Statistics (NBS) said on Thursday.

 In the first half of this year, the country's GDP stood at 45.66 trillion yuan (about USD 6.53 trillion) amid COVID-19 impact, down 1.6 per cent year on year, according to NBS data.
 A breakdown of the data showed the output of the primary industry rose 0.9 per cent year on year, while the service sector and the secondary industry saw a decline of 1.6 per cent and 1.9 per cent, respectively.